alexmclarty/openid-connect-documentation/pages/explore/explore_auth_code_flow.md

 As part of the registration process the Relying Party and OpenID Provider will have agreed a mechanism by which the Relying Party can be authenticated when making the token request.
 This is required to ensure that the request is genuine and that the tokens are not returned to a third party masquerading as the Relying Party.

-The authentication mechanisms available will depend on the implementation but the OpenID Connect Specification supports the following methods:
+The authentication mechanisms available will depend on the implementation but the OpenID Connect Core Specification supports the following methods:

 |Method|Description|
 |------|-----------|